thebigmunch/gmusicapi-scripts/.github/CONTRIBUTING.md

 ## Submitting code

 Patches are welcome.
 Keep your code consistent with the rest of the project.
-[PEP8](https://www.python.org/dev/peps/pep-0008/) is a good guide, but with the following specific exceptions to keep in mind for coding/linting:
+[PEP8](https://www.python.org/dev/peps/pep-0008/) is a good guide, but with the following exceptions to keep in mind for coding/linting:

 * Tabs should be used for indentation of code.
+* Don't use line continuation that aligns with opening delimiter.
-* I don't have a set maximum line length.
-However, I do like to keep lines viewable in my editor when windowed (150).
+* I don't set a hard maximum line length.
+Instead, I try to keep line lengths as reasonable as possible without hurting readability nor ease of comprehension.

 Some linter errors may need to be ignored to accommodate these differences.